lucasnewman/vocos-mlx/README.md

 ## Installation

-To use Vocos only in inference mode, install it using:
+To use Vocos in inference mode, install it using:

 ```bash
 pip install vocos-mlx